marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 # Python Debugger (pdb)

+- Comments are not allowed in the debugger script.
 - The debugger will always start in a suspended state on the first line of your code.
 - Available debugger commands are:
     - break: